Trending Topics

 11. Continue slowly deflating the cuff.
 When you no longer hear the brachial pulse note the number on the sphygmomanometer gauge.
 That number is the patient’s diastolic blood pressure number.

-12. If you are going to leave the cuff in place for reassessing the patient’s blood pressure after treatments and during transport, make sure to fully deflate the blood press cuff.
+12. If you are going to leave the cuff in place for reassessing the patient’s blood pressure after treatments and during transport, make sure to fully deflate the blood pressure cuff.
 Even a partially inflated cuff can get uncomfortable for the patient.

 If you can’t hear anything, try the patient’s other arm.
 If that doesn’t work, assess blood pressure by palpation.

 Blood pressure is an important vital sign that EMTs and paramedics need to perform quickly and competently on every patient contact.
-Share your blood pressure auscultation and palpation tips and tricks in the comments area.

 This article, originally published August 10, 2009, has been updated.